huggingface/datasets/datasets/enwik8/README.md

 ### Dataset Summary

 The enwik8 datasset is based on Wikipedia and is typically used to measure a model's ability to compress data.
+The data come from a Wikipedia dump from 2006.

 ### Supported Tasks and Leaderboards